 If these sound like the chapters of a textbook, it’s not a coincidence!
 There’s a reason so many introductory books have these as chapters.

-Some people like to use paper flashcards, or an app like Anki.
-I’d encourage you to use Anki; find a brief tutorial on Youtube on how to use it.
-Jo loves Anki.
+Some people like to use paper flashcards or an app like Anki.
+I’d encourage you to use Anki.
+This is the second thing we do, but it takes a bit of setup.
 It’s free, it works and everyone uses it.

 Beware of making too many columns, like one for foreign letters, separate columns for sample sentences, etc. It can quickly become a task in database administration.

 I also normally only use this method in the early stages, and don’t use it for things like learning the spelling of words, or characters in another language.
 I find other systems better for that, like writing.